Personal Property Tax Assessments

 Most states that tax personal property use a tax assessor to decide how much tax a person or business should pay.
 A tax assessor is a public official who determines the true value of an item.
 This true value is an amount that the average, unbiased buyer would pay for the item.
 Many states and their tax assessors use a blue book value to figure out the rate for various vehicles and equipment.
 The blue book value is what a vehicle dealer would pay to buy the item.

 Some states also tax intangible assets under their personal property tax.
-Intangible assets are goods and items you can't actually own or touch.
-These would include stocks, bonds or patents, for example.
+Intangible assets are goods and items you can't actually touch, such as stocks, bonds and patents.
 Few states tax intangible assets on their personal property taxes.
 Most tax personal vehicles or business assets.